baisebaoma/GenshinAccountSwitcher/readme_english.md

 # About the Author

-I wrote this tool in one hour to help my busy friend manage his accounts and save him from having to enter verification codes every day.
+I wrote this tool in one hour to help my busy friend manage his accounts and save me from having to enter verification codes every day.
 Inspired by [Bilibili: 猫猫和猫尾势不两立](https://www.bilibili.com/read/cv11004659/), I hope it will be useful to you as well.

 baisebaoma 2023.6.20